 Suffice to say, it’s pretty dark in there, so you’ll need to carry a torch if you want to survey the interior and avoid getting spooked, although we think a spot of spookiness is all part of its charm.
 A warm layer is also needed as it gets quite cold, particularly in the middle and obviously more so in winter.

 Another 7km takes you down to Kohatu junction (passing the Norris Gully car park along the way) where the trail meets the road down the Motueka Valley.
-This is a good place for refreshments at the Flat Rock Cafe and to get a pick-up if you want to avoid the next section of road riding through to Riwaka.
+This is a good place for refreshments at the Flat Rock Cafe.

-From Kohatu riders join a new 8km section of off-road trail that parallels the road towards the sweet wee settlement of Tapawera, where there’s a cafe, pub, shops, and the tiny Tapawera Museum located in the old railway station.
+From Kohatu riders join an 8km section of off-road trail paralleling the road towards the sweet wee settlement of Tapawera, where there’s a cafe, pub, shops, and the tiny Tapawera Museum located in the old railway station.
 On the way is the Hidden Sculpture Garden – a good place to stop for a look at the fascinating outsize artworks, and grab a cuppa.